Mr-Bhupesh-Baghel/Hospital-management-system-project/README.md

-# Hospital-management-system-project
 This console-based application helps manage patients and doctors in a hospital using file handling in C. It allows adding, viewing, and removing records efficiently.

+Features
-Features Admit Patient – Adds a new patient with ID, name, address, disease, and admission date.
+Admit Patient – Adds a new patient with ID, name, address, disease, and admission date.

 Patient List – Displays all admitted patients from patient.txt.

 Discharge Patient – Removes a patient by ID and updates records.

 Add Doctor – Registers a doctor with ID, name, address, specialization, and date.

 Doctor List – Shows all registered doctors from doctor.txt.

 Exit – Closes the program.

+Technical Aspects
-Technical Aspects Structures (struct patient, struct doctor) store data.
+Structures (struct patient, struct doctor) store data.

 File Handling (fopen(), fwrite(), fread()) ensures data persistence.

-Date Management (time.h) automatically records admission/registration dates.  system("cls") clears the screen for a better user experience.
+Date Management (time.h) automatically records admission/registration dates.

+system("cls") clears the screen for a better user experience.